 In some spots there are short branch passages connecting to other nearby main passages, or ending in plugs of dried cave mud.
 The corners leading into these branches are very sharp, making a side passage difficult to notice until a person is right next to it.
 A few inches of water covers the floor in some side passages.

-The narrow-floored passages are widest about at an explorer's shoulder level, reducing feelings of restriction, providing space to swing arms, and enhancing the lengths of down-passage views for groups walking single file.
+The narrow-floored passages are widest about at a person's shoulder level, reducing feelings of restriction, providing space to swing arms, and enhancing the lengths of down-passage views for groups walking single file.

-The colors on the wall are from minerals that have seeped down with water from the rocks and soil above: yellow and orange iron oxides, black manganese oxide and carbon, white calcite.
-The dark red stalactites and draperies are of a very rare type.
-They are made of pure natural rust (iron oxide), and seem to have formed in an earlier era than the more common, white ones.
+Yellow and orange iron oxides, black manganese oxide and carbon, white calcite coat the walls.
+They seeped down with water from the rocks and soil above.
+Dark red stalactites and draperies are very rare cave features, made of pure natural rust (iron oxide) formed in an earlier era than the white stalactites.

 The cave sits within a low bedrock ridge that rises gently above a broad, deep-soiled plain and nearby hills.
 Its natural entrances are in sinkhole depressions on the wooded slopes.

 Many of the smallest-size white stalactites are soda straws, thin and hollow-centered.
 Unlike the other stalactites, stalagmites, and columns, these are fragile and easy to break off.
-Water drops hang at their bottom tips, depositing more calcite there to aid their growth, A few of these tiny formations are helectites, seemingly ignoring the pull of gravity by growing sideways rather than strictly downward.
+Water drops hang at their bottom tips, depositing more calcite there to aid their growth, A few of these tiny formations are seldom-seen helectites (at right), seemingly ignoring the pull of gravity by growing sideways rather than strictly downward.

-Low-toned sounds (low voices, bass musical notes) reverberate strongly in the narriw passages, carrying great distance.
+Low-toned sounds (low voices, bass musical notes) reverberate strongly in the narrow passages, carrying great distance.
 Higher tones (treble notes, whispers) do not carry very far.

 The low-ceilinged, wide rooms have floors of dried cave mud.
-In areas where there are stalactites, many of these have grown to reach the floor and form solid columns, making an explorer's crawling path more difficult.
-Stalagmites and broader sheets of deposited calcite coat the mud in some floor areas.
-In a few locations the mud has washed away or been dug out, making two-level sections of passage separated by a calcite rock floor.
+In areas where there are stalactites, many of these have grown to reach the floor and form solid columns, making a character's crawling path more difficult.
+Stalagmites and broader sheets of rough calcite coat the mud in some floor areas.
+Previous owners dug out the mud in a few locations, making two-level sections of passage separated by a calcite rock floor.

 Story Elements

 Characters can move throughout this array of passages without need to climb up or down; the passage floors are quite level.
-However, there are rare spots where a side passage ends in a pit leading further down into the bedrock.
+There are rare spots where a side passage ends in a pit leading further down into the bedrock.
 This opens the possibility of further exploration into spaces with deep water or other challenges.
 A pit might also be an emergency hiding spot, or source of a new threat rising into the main passages.
+Such a spot could hide some treasure, a reward for a diligent searcher.

 Reference Location